 After the 1918 season, Comiskey replaced manager Rowland with popular longtime White Sox coach Kid Gleason, stating that Pants had lost control of the team.
 Even though the war ended on November 11, heading off the expected shutdown of the 1919 season, 1918 had a profound impact on the White Sox.
 The club was torn by dissension over wage disparities and disputes between players who enlisted in the military versus those who took exempt war-effort jobs.35 Owners and the press resented athletes who avoided military service by working for companies with baseball teams.
 A disgusted Comiskey, alluding to Felsch, Joe Jackson, and Lefty Williams, went so far as to say, “There is no room on my club for players who wish to evade the army draft by entering the employ of ship owners.”36

 Comiskey conveniently set aside his anger in order to rebuild his remarkable team.
 With Gleason serving as a capable conciliator, the White Sox promptly brought back stateside war workers Felsch, Jackson, and Williams.
 Felsch quickly regained his form in 1919, leading the American League with 32 outfield assists and 14 double plays.37 Four of the assists came on August 14, tying a major-league record.
 Accepting 12 chances on June 23 let the gifted ball hawk tie another American League record.
-The assist and double-play figures were still major-league records as of 2014.
-His 15 outfield double plays are still a major-league season record.38
+His 14 double plays are still tied for the single-season record as of 2014.38

 Felsch batted a solid .275 for the top run-producing team in the majors and slugged seven home runs, tying Jackson for the club lead.
 His 24 homers that decade were more than any other White Sox player hit.